 How Much Fluoride is In Various Dental Products?

+As you can see, there is a lot of fluoride in many of the dental products that are out there.
 Do you have any questions, comments, or concerns about the amount of fluoride in dental products?
 I’d love to hear what you have to say in the comments section below.
 Thanks for reading!

 Good Post.
 I often use these numbers when talking to patients/parents. parts per million (ppm) is much easier for everyone to understand.
 Still, I did not know toothpaste has crept up to 1500ppm.

 Hi Dr. Brandon – Thanks for the comment!
 It was interesting to look all of these up.
 I’m not sure if we ever learned about the high fluoride content of alginate, but they did tell us not to take more than a few impressions per patient each day.

 We had been taught that most toothpastes contain 1000 ppm, but I noticed that most toothpastes say (0.15% w/v fluoride ion) which would translate to 1500 ppm.
 I talked with one of our pedo professors and she agreed that most of it had gone up to 1500 ppm.